reallyenglish/fbsd-release/README.md

 DIST_FILES
 ----------

-a list of distribution files ("base.txz doc.txz games.txz kernel.txz
+a list of distribution files ("base.txz doc.txz games.txz kernel.txz" and
-lib32.txz")
+lib32.txz if ARCH=amd64)

 WITH_SRC